wikid24/ffxiv_mmd_tools_helper/README.md

 ** Insert image of final look**

-Next we will apply weight painting to the bone.
+Next we will apply weight painting to all the bones.
 Go to 'object' mode and select the armature, then control+click on the mesh.
 Then go to 'weight-painting' mode.

 ** Insert image of weight painting mode **